Pelvic Floor Exercises

 Regain Control of Your Body Starting Today!

-Pelvic floor exercises are often also called Kegel exercises and are promoted as the starting point for building pelvic floor strength.
+Pelvic floor exercises are often also called Kegel exercises.
+They are promoted as the starting point for building pelvic floor strength.

 I am a strong advocate for including pelvic floor exercises in both your prenatal and postnatal workouts.
 This why you will find dedicated workouts for each week in my online program.